suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 11. On the **All set!** page, select **OK**.

+    >**Note**: After logging in if the the Windows Hello screen doesn't show up you might have to perform Signing out and signing back in.

 ### Task 5: Remove a Windows device from Azure AD

 1. On SEA-WS1, signed in as **azuread\jonisherman**, select **Start** and then select **Settings**.